grafeas/kritis/install.md

 helm delete <name>
 ```

+`name` in this case is `loopy-numbat`.

-This command will also kick off the `kritis-predelete` pod, which deletes the CertificateSigningRequest, TLS Secret, and Webhooks created during installation.
+You don'tThis command will also kick off the `kritis-predelete` pod, which deletes the CertificateSigningRequest, TLS Secret, and Webhooks created during installation.
 You may view the status using:

 ```shell
 kubectl get pods kritis-predelete